 Italy's 1973 Spring and Summer boutique fashions were launched in an extravagant display in Florence on Monday (16th October).

-Italy's 1973 Spring and Summer boutique fashions were launched in an extravagant display in Florence on Monday (16th October).
+Background: Italy's 1973 Spring and Summer boutique fashions were launched in an extravagant display in Florence on Monday (16th October).
 Skirts were back with a vengeance when the luxury boutique designers presented their collections.

 Designers ignored women's liberation.
 Though there were still trousers to be seen, skirts dominated the parade, which was generally sporty, casual and according to the critics, unexciting.

 See-through clothes were forgotten, along with the rest of the shockers of past seasons.

 SYNOPSIS: In Florence this week Italy's luxury boutique designers are presenting the first of the Nineteen-seventy-three spring and Summer fashion designs.
 The four-day show opened on Monday at the Palazzo Pitti.
 Though skirts were to make a strong impression, bikinis gained the attention of the audience.
 These are the creations of Lo Scarabocchi.

 Scattered motifs of circling stones and flowers printed on pure silk organdi are features by Paola Signorini.